 7 – Do I have to pay spousal alimony and child maintenance?

 Dutch law provides for both spousal alimony and child maintenance, but these are determined as separate issues.

 Yes, either you or your ex will probably need to pay maintenance for your children.
 The calculation for child maintenance is different for international families (expats) and is determined according to the costs of the children.

 Depending on you or your ex-partner’s financial situation, you may also need to pay spousal alimony so that your ex-spouse can continue to live at a reasonably suitable position.
 This alimony is calculated according to the financial situation of the family and a determination of the maintenance recipient’s needs.
 Specific calculations are made for expats.
-Under Dutch law, spousal alimony can be paid for a maximum of 12 years, and stops when the ex-spouse receiving alimony lives with another person as if they are married.
+Since 1 January 2020, under Dutch law spousal alimony can be paid for a maximum of 5 years, and stops when the ex-spouse receiving alimony lives with another person as if they are married.

 8 – Will I have to pay tax on maintenance?

 Child maintenance is paid net of tax in the Netherlands, so the tax has already been paid.
 Spousal alimony is paid before tax, so the ex-spouse who receives the alimony will need to pay tax on the amount they receive.

 9 – Do I need my ex-partner’s permission to leave the Netherlands with my children?